globalCOAL NEWC Index Methodology v.1j

 The Monthly NEWC Index is calculated in US Dollars (US$) per metric tonne to two decimal places (rounding fractions of 0.005 and higher up, and rounding fractions below 0.005 down, to the nearest US cent).

-globalCOAL is responsible for making each NEWC Index value available and currently publishes these on its website at www.globalcoal.com.
+globalCOAL is responsible for making each NEWC Index value available and currently publishes these on its website at www.globalcoal.com and elsewhere.

 5. Weekly NEWC Index Calculation